-We just wait until we get back home and hook it up with the toilet and dump the contents of the tank into it.
+We just wait until we get back home and hook it up to the toilet and dump the contents of the tank into it.
 Serves the purpose!

 Now, all that seems pretty standard fare.
-But there are a few practical features that make this the best portable toilet in the market.
+But there are a few practical features that make this the best portable camping toilet on the market.

 - There is no odor.
 What goes in stays in.